knpuniversity/oauth/knpu/intro.rst

 gives you access to do *anything* on my account, I can give you a token that lets you view my Facebook friends, but not post to my wall.

-So OAuth is really just a big set of rules that describe different rules for how two parties can exchange tokens.
-If I create a website where I want to access my users' Facebook friends, exactly how does a user *give* me a an access token?
+So OAuth is really just a big set of rules that describe how two parties can exchange tokens.
+If I create a website where I want to access my users' Facebook friends, exactly how does a user *give* me an access token?

 Let's answer that question, along with the thrilling topic of token expiration, the hopeful story of refresh tokens, the inspirational tale of single-sign